gretagh93/Climate-Characteristics-/README.md

 # ClimateEffects
-Weather problems in the health and economy of US communities and municipalities
+Study about how weather could affect health and economy of US communities and municipalities.